alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 # How JavaScript Async/Await Works and How to Use It

 [Promises] made dealing with asynchronous code became easier.
 ES8 introduced one feature that makes this even easier.
 This feature is async/await.
 This tutorial will help you learn about what async/await is and how it works.
-You will also learn how to use async/await to write asynchronous JavaScript.
+You will also learn how to use async/await to write  JavaScript.

 <!--more-->
 <!--
 Table of Contents:
 -->

+## Synchronous vs asynchronous code

+JavaScript is a synchronous single-threaded programming language.
+What this means that it can perform only one operation at the time.
+When one operation is executed other operations are blocked and have to wait.
+They can be executed only when the currently executed operation is finished.
+This is also called blocking.

+Now, what if code is asynchronous?
+It works in the opposite way.
+When asynchronous code is executed it doesn't block other code.
+Other code can still be executed while the asynchronous operation is being executed.
+That asynchronous code is basically running in the background making space for other operations to take place.

+You may not need to execute asynchronous operation all the time.
+However, there are situations when performing some operations asynchronously will be better, maybe even necessary.
+One example is fetching data from server.
+This may sound like something that is easy to do.
+Well, there is at least one problem.

+When you fetch data from a server you never really know how fast you get them.
+Let's say you fetch these data in synchronous way.
+This means that you are blocking the [main thread].
+When this happens other operations has to wait until the fetching is done and the main thread is available to use.

+This will not happen if you fetch these data in asynchronous way.
+If the response from server is not immediate it doesn't block the main thread.
+In this case, you data fetching is moved to the siding until it is finished, metaphorically speaking.
+Any other code that needs to be executed can be executed right away.

+It is only when that data fetching is complete, either with success or failure, when that operation moves to the main thread again.
+This doesn't mean you should re-write all your synchronous code to asynchronous.
+All it means is that there are some situations when asynchronous code can be quite useful.

+Async/await are one way to make writing and working with asynchronous code.
+Let's take a look how it works and how you can use it.

 ## Async functions